 Misleading marketing terms

-Essential oil companies have been known to exaggerate claims about the benefits of their oils.
-Two of the biggest brands have received warning letters by the FDA for claiming that their oils were “therapeutic” and intended for use in the cure, mitigation, treatment, or prevention of conditions including Autism, Ebola, cancer, Alzheimer’s disease and other conditions.
+Essential oils companies have been known to make exaggerated claims about the benefits of their oils.
+Two of the biggest brands have received warning letters from the FDA for claiming that their oils were “therapeutic” and intended for use in the cure, mitigation, treatment, or prevention of conditions including autism, Ebola, cancer, Alzheimer’s disease, and other conditions.

-Companies use “therapeutic grade” to describe their essential oils but no governmental agency “grades” or “certifies” essential oils as therapeutic.
+Companies use “therapeutic grade” to describe their essential oils, but no governmental agency “grades” or “certifies” essential oils as therapeutic.
 In other words, this is mostly a marketing term.
-Don’t trust the label, instead, look for other indicators of the essential oil quality such as sustainable sourcing, GC/MS reports, and ingredients that are free from synthetics, contaminants or fillers.
+Don’t trust the label; instead, look for other indicators of the essential oil’s quality, such as sustainable sourcing, GC/MS reports, and ingredients that are free from synthetics, contaminants, or fillers.

 Multi-Level Marketing Companies

 Multi-level marketing companies (MLMs) sell products to the public by word of mouth or direct sales.
 In other words, they make money by selling the products and recruiting more sellers.